Work Life Balance Isn't A Thing Anymore

 Just over a year ago, many of us who weren't already working remotely were commuting to an office daily.
 We managed the routine of the traditional workday, fully fitted with fluorescent lighting that had the power to drain the life right out of us.

 We dreamt of how we could recover those countless hours spent in traffic.
 We created micro-events that kept us sane throughout the day.
+We persisted to find positive work-life balance.
 The corner coffee shop runs, our favourite lunch spot, quick afternoon walks in the sun to reinvigorate our tired brains.
 We endured the routine but became numb to it.
 After all, this is what we have to do to build a sustainable future.

 Fast forward to now and some of us have established a pretty good work-from-home rhythm, while others are still getting into the groove of working from a space where pets also need attention, kids are creating chaos, teenagers are grieving their adolescence, and partners are on zoom calls working against deadlines as important as our own.